JATS4R/old-website/README.md

 ----------------------------------------

-To generate new XSLT files in the generated-xsl directory, first, as described above, you must source the *setup.sh* script into your shell.
+To generate new XSLT files in the generated-xsl directory, first, as described above, you must source the *bin/setup.sh* script into your shell.

-Then, use the script ./process-schematron.sh to convert the Schematron files into XSLT:
+Then, use the script *process-schematron.sh* to convert the Schematron files into XSLT:

 ```
 ./process-schematron.sh